getify/You-Dont-Know-JS/scope-closures/ch6.md

 | :--- |
 | My advice to use `var` AND `let` here is controversial.
 It's far more common to hear assertions like, "var is broken, let fixes it" and, "never use var, let is the replacement".
 Those opinions are as valid as my opinions, but they're just opinions; `var` is not factually broken or deprecated.
 It has worked since early JS and it will continue to always work as long as JS is around. |

-### When To `let`?
+### Where To `let`?

 My advice to reserve `var` for (mostly only) a top-level function scope means that all other declarations should use `let`.
 But you may still be wondering how to decide where each declaration in your program belongs?

 POLE already guides you on those decisions, but let's make sure we explicitly state it.
 The way to decide is not based on which keyword you want to use.
 The way to decide is to ask, "What is the most minimal scope exposure that's sufficient for this variable?"

 Once that is answered, you'll know if a variable belongs in a block scope or the function scope.
 If you decide initially that a variable should be block-scoped, and later realize it needs to be elevated to be function-scoped, then that dictates a change not only in the location of that variable's declaration, but also the keyword used.
-The decision making process really should proceed like that
+The decision making process really should proceed like that.

 If a declaration belongs in a block scope, use `let`.
 If it belongs in the function scope, use `var` (again, my opinion).